alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

     print("Current margin in {}: {}".format(state, get_margin(state)))
 ```

-However, one thing to note about this is that even though the trends point
+However, one thing to note about this is that even though the trends
-clearly in favor of Biden in this analysis, we do not have a good idea of
+point clearly in favor of Biden in this analysis, we do not have a
-the uncertainties.
+good idea of the uncertainties.
+Without an uncertainty, we cannot
+robustly evaluate if the model is making good predictions.
+How might
-How might we develop a model that explicitly captures this
+we develop a model that explicitly captures this uncertainty?
+And
-uncertainty?
-And given such a model, when can we be confident in the
+given such a model, when can we be confident that a candidate has won
-result, and how does it align with the narrative from the news media?
+the state, and how does it align with the narrative from the news
+media?
 The following describes one approach for doing so.

 ## Modelling Uncertainty in the Votes

-To address this shortcoming, I turn to Bayesian Inference.
+To address this shortcoming, we turn to Bayesian Inference.
 Bayesian
-statisticians think of model parameters not as a single number, but rather
+statisticians think of model parameters not as a single number, but
-probability distributions -- in this way, I can get a sense of the range
+rather probability distributions -- in this way, we can get a sense of
-of values that the model thinks are consistent with the data.
+the range of values that the model thinks are consistent with the
+data.

 ### Model Structure

-As noted above, the regression model has two different parameters: the slope
+As noted above, the regression model has two different parameters: the
-(related to the fraction of votes that are cast for Biden), and the intercept
+slope (related to the fraction of votes that are cast for Biden), and
-(which is essentially the prediction of the final margin).
-Note that while
+the intercept (which is essentially the prediction of the final
-the linear regression fit these two things simultaneously, there is no reason
+margin).
+Note that while the linear regression fit these two things
-why I had to let the final margin be a "free" parameter that was adjusted
+simultaneously, there is no reason why I had to let the final margin
-in the fitting: I could have instead just fit a single parameter for
+be a "free" parameter that was adjusted in the fitting: I could have
+instead just fit a single parameter for the slope (for instance,
-the slope (for instance, simply using the fraction of mail ballots cast thus
+simply using the fraction of mail ballots cast thus far for one of the
-far for one of the candidates), and then used that estimate to project the
+candidates), and then used that estimate to project the votes
-votes remaining in order to extrapolate and obtain an estimate of the final
+remaining in order to extrapolate and obtain an estimate of the final
 margin.

-I thus need to account for uncertainty in both of these pieces of the
+We would like to adjust our model to account for uncertainty in both
-model.
-The main source of uncertainty in the vote probability is
+of these pieces of the model.
+The main source of uncertainty in the
-related to the fact that not all voters are identical -- the
+vote probability is related to the fact that not all voters are
-regression model assumes that this is the case, and the main challenge
+identical -- the regression model assumes that this is the case, and
-in building a more complex model is to relax this constraint while
+the main challenge in building a more complex model is to relax this
-still ensuring that the model is simple enough that I can still
+constraint while still ensuring that the model is simple enough that
-reliably fit it with the available data.
-For this, I will propose
+we can reliably fit it with the available data.
+For this, I will
-what is known as a *hierarchical* model, which is a common way of
+propose what is known as a *hierarchical* model, which is a common way
-adding more complexity to a model in Bayesian inference.
-However, this
+of adding more complexity to a model in Bayesian inference.
+However,
-is not the only way to do this, and there are certainly other methods
+this is not the only way to do this, and there are certainly other
-based on Bayesian inference that would be able to account for this
+methods based on Bayesian inference that would be able to account for
-type of uncertainty.
+this type of uncertainty.

 There is also some uncertainty to account for in projecting the
 remaining votes, but it turns out that this is much smaller than the